Chicago Public Schools Superintendent/CEO Search

 There will be multiple ways that the CPS community and Chicagoans can be involved in the weeks ahead, including:

-- Community gatherings: During the month of May, there will be a community gathering in each of the ten elected school board districts where the public will be invited to attend and give their input.
+- Community gatherings: During the months of May and June, there will be a community gathering in the ten elected school board districts where the public will be invited to attend and give their input.

 - Focus groups: The District will conduct interviews and focus groups with teachers, students, principals, staff, union leaders, and community partners to allow for deeper discussions.